Galois connecting call-by-value and call-by-name: Introduction

-Our reasoning principle relies on the existence of some denotational model of the side-effects.
-We construct the Galois connections and relate the call-by-value and call-by-name translations inside the model itself.
-Crucially, we use \emph{order-enriched} models, which order the denotations of terms.
+Crucially, we use \emph{order-enriched} models, which come with a partial order on the denotations of terms.
 The ordering on denotations is necessary to obtain a general reasoning principle.
 (Our example properties cannot be proved by showing that denotations are equal, because they are not symmetric.)
 Working inside the semantics rather than using syntactic logical relations makes it easier to prove and to use our reasoning principle, especially for the divergence example.

-In \cref{section:cbpv} we summarize the call-by-push-value calculus (CBPV) and the call-by-value and call-by-name translations.
-We then make the following contributions: \begin{itemize} \item We describe an \emph{order-enriched} categorical semantics for CBPV (\cref{section:cbpv-models}). \item We define maps between the call-by-value and call-by-name translations (\cref{section:galois-connection}), and show that they form a Galois connection for side-effects satisfying certain conditions (\cref{theorem:galois-connections}). \item We use the Galois connection to prove a novel reasoning principle (\cref{theorem:cbv-cbn}) that relates the call-by-value and call-by-name translations of expressions (\cref{section:main-theorem}). \end{itemize} Throughout, we consider three different examples: no side-effects, divergence, and nondeterminism.
-We apply our reasoning principle to each, proving all of the above properties.
+In \autoref{section:cbpv} we summarize the call-by-push-value calculus (CBPV) and the call-by-value and call-by-name translations.
+We then make the following contributions: \begin{itemize} \item We describe an \emph{order-enriched} categorical semantics for CBPV (\autoref{section:cbpv-models}). \item We define a family of relations for comparing the observable behaviours of a term of call-by-value type with a term of call-by-name type (\autoref{section:relation}).
+We prove that, for effects satisfying certain conditions, the call-by-value and call-by-name translations of expressions are related by these (\autoref{thm:fundamental}).
+As a corollary, we directly relate the call-by-value and call-by-name translations of closed expressions of type $\booltype$ (\autoref{corollary:cbv-cbn-programs}). \item We define the Galois connections between the call-by-value and call-by-name translations (\autoref{section:galois-connection}), and show that they represent the relations from the first step (\autoref{thm:represent-relation}). \item We use the Galois connections to prove a novel reasoning principle (\autoref{theorem:cbv-cbn}) that relates the call-by-value and call-by-name translations of expressions (\autoref{section:main-theorem}). \end{itemize} We apply our reasoning principle to three different examples: no effects, divergence, and nondeterminism.
+In this way we establish all of three facts listed at the beginning of this introduction.
 Our motivation is partly to demonstrate the Galois connection technique as a way of reasoning about different semantics of a given language.
 Call-by-value and call-by-name is one example of this (and Reynolds's original application to direct and continuation semantics is another).